Divyasri4002/Carbon-Footprint-Tracker/README.md

 - **Visualize your day** with clear status badges and a friendly result card
 - **Break down contributions** by category with animated bars
 - **Track your progress** on the History page with trends and insights
-- **Enjoy a delightful UI** with gradients, glass effects, and smooth motion

 ## 🧮 How we calculate